 Without information about political actors' ideological positions, our ability to study politics would be severely limited.
 We would, for instance, not be able to assess whether the positions of political representatives reflect those of their voters, or examine the degree of polarization within each group.
 Neither would we be able to study the extent to which ideological proximity influences individual voting decisions, which has been a key question in electoral research.
-In other words, mapping the positions of different actors within a common ideological space forms a key step toward answering these and other important questions about politics.
+In other words, mapping the positions of different actors within a common ideological space forms a key step towards answering these and other important questions about politics.

 In recent years, a number of approaches have been developed to perform such mapping.
-One approach relies on models for scaling legislators based on their roll-call votes (Poole and Rosenthal 1985; Clinton et al. 2004).
-By combining legislative voting data with survey responses from ordinary citizens regarding their positions on specific policy proposals, researchers have been able to estimate the positions of both legislators and citizens on the same scale (e.g. Jessee 2009, 2016; Bafumi and Herron 2010).
+One approach relies on models for scaling legislators based on their roll-call votes (Clinton, Jackman, and Rivers 2004; Poole and Rosenthal 1985).
+By combining legislative voting data with survey responses from ordinary citizens regarding their positions on specific policy proposals, researchers have been able to estimate the positions of both legislators and citizens on the same scale (e.g. Bafumi and Herron 2010; Jessee 2009; Jessee 2016).
 However, a potential obstacle to using this approach is that it requires data from specifically tailored survey questions, which in practice may limit its feasibility.
-Another promising approach is to use social media data (e.g. Barberá 2015), but this alternative also has a few disadvantages.
+Another promising approach is to use social media data (e.g. Barberá 2015), but also this alternative has a few disadvantages.
 The sample will tend to be self-selected, and may still need to be matched with surveys to obtain data on other variables, such as vote choice.1

 In this light, approaches relying only on electoral surveys are still attractive, as such surveys exist in virtually every democracy, and aim to cover a representative sample of voters.
 Electoral studies typically ask respondents to place themselves as well as political stimuli (such as parties or candidates) on the same ideological scale, which can be very useful.
-However, there are also

-Political Analysis (2019)
+However, there are also well-known challenges to using such data.
+One of these is that respondents tend to interpret the scale differently, potentially disagreeing on what constitutes a centrist or moderate position, as well as how distances from this position should be mapped onto the scale.
+In other words, respondents shift and stretch the ideological space in different ways - a form of differential item functioning (DIF).
+In their classic contribution, Aldrich and McKelvey (1977) provide an approach to estimate and correct for DIF, and their approach is likely to see more use in the future, as new implementations have recently become available (Poole et al. 2013; Hare et al. 2015).